Mohs Micrographic Surgery

 How is Mohs surgery performed?

-However, because Mohs is reserved for cosmetically sensitive areas, Dr. Farhang uses her training and expertise in reconstructive and cosmetic surgery to minimize scarring.
+However, because Mohs Micrographic is reserved for cosmetically sensitive areas, Dr. Farhang uses her training and expertise in reconstructive and cosmetic surgery to minimize scarring.
 She will also recommend special steps to assure the best cosmetic outcome.
 Scars will improve with time.
 After the surgery you will wear a bandage until the sutures are removed 5-7 days later.
-Grammer

-The temporary side effects of Mohs surgery include swelling, bruising, tenderness and tightness at the site while the tissue heals.
+The temporary side effects of Mohs micrographic surgery include swelling, bruising, tenderness and tightness at the site while the tissue heals.
 This is normal and temporary.
 Risks are the same as with any surgical procedure that does not require general anesthesia.

 What are the advantages of Mohs surgery?